Breast Reduction in Phoenix, AZ

 Dr. Leverett recommends that you quit smoking prior to surgery, especially if you are considering a breast lift or a breast reduction procedure.
 The healing process is slowed in those who smoke because smoking decreases the amount of oxygen in the blood.
 With breast lift patients, it is even more important to quit smoking.
 Depending on the type of lift, there can be a high number of incisions.
 Compromising the amount of oxygen to those tissues can lead to a higher risk of infection, ugly scarring, implant removal and tissue death.

 If you have large breasts that are limiting you from taking part in physical or social activities, then a breast reduction may be the solution for you.
 If you suffer from back, neck or shoulder pain from the constant strain and pull of disproportionate breasts, call our office today to schedule a consultation to see if a breast reduction can help give you relief.

 The cost of a breast reduction varies depending on the extent of surgery and the amount of tissue that must be removed.
 To help make breast reductions more affordable and accessible to his patients, Dr. Leverett offers financing through CareCredit® and Prosper Healthcare Lending.
 Our office also accepts Visa, MasterCard, American Express, Discover, cash and cashier’s checks.

-If you live in Phoenix, Chandler, Gilbert or the surrounding communities of Arizona and your breasts are too large for your body and are causing you physical and emotional pain, consider a breast reduction from board-certified plastic surgeon Dr. Larry C. Leverett.
+If you live in or around the Greater Phoenix area, such as Ahwatukee, Chandler and Gilbert, and your breasts are too large for your body and are causing you physical and emotional pain, consider a breast reduction from board-certified plastic surgeon Dr. Larry C. Leverett.
 You don’t have to live in pain or discomfort anymore.
 Contact our office in Phoenix, AZ today to schedule a consultation.